inisis/machine-learning-facial-deformer/README.md

 > * Numpy in Maya

 ## How to use it
 Character rig file [Ray](https://www.cgtarian.com/maya-character-rigs/download-free-3d-character-ray.html) is used to demonstrate my code, you can use the modified one from [google cloud](https://drive.google.com/file/d/1DuBFxXbvfaKBhhJHx0MpdswHszDL27Lz/view?usp=sharing), the modification lies in that I split the head and body.
+Thanks for [CGTarian](https://www.cgtarian.com/) for developing and releasing the character rig.

 1. Training data generation
 > * generate frames